 If you’re wondering what Pepper is usually doing while I am photographing recipes.
 The answer is this: making a giant mess.

-This might seem like there’s a lot going on, but trust me it’s a really smooth process and the outcome is incredible so it’s well worth the few extra dishes in my honest opinion and that’s comin’ from your girl who hates extra dishes.
+This might seem like there’s a lot going on, but trust me it’s a really smooth process and the outcome is incredible so it’s well worth the few extra dishes and that’s comin’ from your girl who hates extra dishes.

 Now, while you’ve got your biscuits in the oven get your eggs ready.
 I normally wait until the biscuits have about 5-10 minutes left to start the eggs just so they aren’t sitting for too long, but do whatever works for you.
 If you’re making these to throw in the freezer you can make’m right away and let’m sit and cool.
 Take 8 eggs and add a couple pinches of salt, a pinch of pepper, and I personally love to add a couple pinches of sweet smoked paprika.
 If you don’t have it, trust me, it’s not necessary, but it does add a bit of magic to your eggs if ya do!